Azure/cortana-intelligence-energy-supply-optimization/Manual Deployment Guide/README.md

 The container also contains a congifuration file "modelConfig.txt" that provide additional parameters or specifications of the optimization job, and you should feel free to replace it by something defined by your own problem, or discard it if it is unnecessary.

 The webjob as defined by "AzureBatchWebJob.zip" is the central controller: It spins up the batch pool, sets up the nodes, submits jobs to the nodes, and writes the results to SQL database.
-After you have customized the optimization suite, make changes to appropriate lines in the main procedure "webjob_trigger.py", so that the code correctly copies the materials from "batchappfiles" to the nodes, properly prepares the nodes, and succesfully submits the jobs.
+After you have customized the optimization suite, make changes to appropriate lines in the main procedure "webjob_trigger.py", so that the code correctly copies the materials from "batchappfiles" to the nodes, properly prepares the nodes, and successfully submits the jobs.